czue/pegasus-docs/docker.md

 You need to install both [Docker](https://www.docker.com/get-started) and [Docker Compose](https://docs.docker.com/compose/install/) prior to setting up your environment.

+Windows users may also need to install a 3rd-party package to run `make` commands.
+The easiest way to do that is via [these instructions](https://stackoverflow.com/a/57042516/8207).

 ## Getting Started

 First build your Pegasus project with Docker enabled and using Postgres as a database